sourcehut-mirrors/drewdevault.com/content/blog/2025-09-24-Cloudflare-and-fascists.md

     Trump for classifying antifascists as terrorists.

-And in a moment of poetic irony, a few days ago Kling [spoke in solidarity][dhh-kling] with DHH over his "persecution" for "banal, mainstream positions" on Twitter just a few days ago, in response to DHH's tweet signal-boosting another [notable reactionary tech fascist][lunduke], Bryan Lunduke.
+And in a moment of poetic irony, a few days ago Kling [spoke in solidarity][dhh-kling] with Hansson over his "persecution" for "banal, mainstream positions" on Twitter just a few days ago, in response to Hansson's tweet signal-boosting another [notable reactionary tech fascist][lunduke], Bryan Lunduke.

 [dhh-kling]: https://nitter.net/awesomekling/status/1969350008538370216

-So, to sum it up, Kling wears his mask a bit better than DHH, but as far as I'm concerned it seems clear that both projects are run by fascists.
+So, to sum it up, Kling wears his mask a bit better than Hansson, but as far as I'm concerned it seems clear that both projects are run by fascists.
 If it walks like a fascist and quacks like a fascist... then why is Cloudflare giving them hundreds of thousands of dollars?